Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Event-Chain Monte Carlo with translational flow

-{\bf Sufficient symmetries.} The need to derive explicit and general choices for $\lambda$, $Q$ and $Q_b$ has indeed led to the development of schemes satisfying stricter sufficient conditions but allowing easier numerical implementation, as the choice of the detailed balance has historically allowed for discrete-time Markov chains.
+{\bf Sufficient symmetries.} The need to derive explicit and general choices for $\lambda$, $Q$ and $Q_b$ has led to the development of schemes satisfying stricter sufficient conditions but enabling easier numerical implementation.
+Similarly, the use of detailed balance has historically facilitated the implementation of discrete-time Markov chains.
 Actually, the choice of imposing a product measure $\pi\otimes\mu$ is already a stricter choice than the necessary condition that $\pi$ is the marginal of the extended measure, but it definitely simplifies the task of designing a correct scheme.
 We now discuss the most commonly used schemes.

 First, we more generally decompose $\lambda$ as,

 with $\alpha(\bm{x},\bm{v}) \geq 0$ some excess rate.
 The condition (\ref{eq:inv_gen_dev}) is now decomposed as,

 and,